My Period is 27 Days Late, What is Going On With Me?

 Breastfeeding

-Exclusive breastfeeding after the birth of your baby can delay the return of your period for weeks, months or even a year.
-This is because the hormones in your body that help produce breast milk often also signal your body not to produce a monthly cycle.
+Exclusive breastfeeding after your baby’s birth can delay your period’s return for weeks, months, or even a year.
+This is because the hormones that help produce breast milk often signal your body not to make a monthly cycle.
 While this can be an unexpected bonus of breastfeeding, it is not recommended to be relied on as a form of birth control.
-Ovulation can occur anytime in the period after your baby is born and without a backup method of birth control you could find yourself pregnant without knowing it.
+Also, ovulation can occur anytime after your baby is born, and without a backup method of birth control, you could find yourself pregnant without knowing it.

 Stress

-We all have stress in our lives, but if your stress is causing changes in your body and delaying your period-it is probably time to look into stress management.
-Stress hormones are able to affect your body in many ways, even affecting the part of your brain-the hypothalamus-that regulates your period.
-To get your body back on track you can consider some stress-relieving activities like meditation and exercise.
+We all have stress in our lives, but if your focus is causing changes in your body and delaying your period-it is probably time to look into stress management.
+Moreover, stress hormones can affect your body in many ways, even acting on the part of your brain-the hypothalamus-that regulates your period.
+Consider some stress-relieving activities like meditation and exercise to get your body back on track.
 If you continue to experience these symptoms regularly, you can connect with one of our doctors.

 Low body weight

 People with eating disorders, including anorexia nervosa or bulimia, may experience an irregular cycle.
 Losing a lot of weight can cause irregular periods or even lead to the absence of a period.
-This is primarily because not having enough body fat can pause ovulation.
+Also, this is primarily because insufficient body fat can pause ovulation.

-People participating in extreme sports or activities such as marathons may also experience cycle irregularities.
+People participating in extreme sports or marathons may also experience cycle irregularities.

 Obesity

-Similar to low body weight which can cause hormonal changes, high body weight can also contribute to irregularities.
+Like low body weight, which can cause hormonal changes, high body weight can also contribute to irregularities.

 Obesity causes the body to produce extra estrogen.
-Too much estrogen results in irregularities in your cycle and can affect your period.
-Losing weight through lifestyle changes, diet and exercising helps regulate your cycle.
+In addition, too much estrogen results in irregularities in your cycle and can affect your period.
+Losing weight through lifestyle changes, diet, and exercise helps regulate your cycle.

 Chronic diseases

-Chronic diseases namely diabetes and celiac disease can affect your menstrual cycle.
-Changes in blood sugar levels are linked to hormonal changes, so uncontrolled diabetes can contribute to your cycle being irregular.
+Chronic diseases, namely diabetes and celiac disease, can affect your menstrual cycle.
+Changes in blood sugar levels are linked to hormonal changes, so uncontrolled diabetes can make your cycle irregular.

-Celiac disease causes inflammation that damages your small intestine, hindering your body from absorbing the key nutrients.
+Moreover, celiac disease causes inflammation that damages your small intestine hindering your body from absorbing essential nutrients.
 Resultantly, this can cause missed periods.

 Some other chronic conditions that may lead to cycle irregularities include